prataprc/prataprc.github.io/_posts/2013-05-21-pagd-social.md

 { "social_sharing" : "twitter,fb,hn,linkedin,gplus" }
 ```

-above example adds, Twitter, FaceBook, HackerNews, LinkedIn, Google+ social
+Above example adds, Twitter, FaceBook, HackerNews, LinkedIn, Google+ social
 buttons to my blog-pages.
 Note that the comma separated names mentioned above,
-like `hn`, `fg` etc... must correspond to a file-name under your
+like `hn`, `fg` etc must correspond to a file-name under your
-site's template subdirectory.
+site's template sub-directory.
 Before we get into that, first obtain the HTML
 snippet that will integrate your pages with a social network, say for instance
 Twitter network.
 Once you have them just save them under the file
 `_templates/_social/twitter.html`.
 Likewise repeat this exercise for all the